emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Has there been a code review?

 #.
+Has the contributor licensed their work?

+   By default, the work is licensed if the contributor has not expressed any kind of variation on the licensing of their work from the material to which they are contributing.
+(See `"Licensing" in "Contributing to the MPS" <../contributing.rst#licensing>`_.)

+   If they have, yalk to them or get someone to talk to them about the matter.
+Do not proceed.

+#.
 Does the branch build and pass tests on all `target platforms
    <../readme.txt>`_?